I’m Charlie Lee-Potter — journalist, writer and broadcaster from Oxford.

-I’ve presented several BBC Radio 4 programmes with the word ‘world’ in the title: The World at One, The World Tonight and The World This Weekend.
-I also presented Radio 4’s PM programme for five years as well as Open Book.
+What work have you done as a broadcaster and journalist?
+I’ve presented many BBC Radio 4 programmes, including The World at One, The World Tonight, The World This Weekend, PM and Open Book.
 I was a news reporter for BBC radio and television for many years and presented BBC Breakfast News and a series of political documentaries for BBC2.
-I write book reviews and arts features for a variety of different publications.
+I also write about literature, art, culture, and music for newspapers and magazine

 I’m sorry I’ve just read your “about” and I have, of course, heard of you.
 R4 is on here all day and I do recall “presented by Charlie Lee-Potter”.
 Will listen out for you now.